 - These Surgeons are often not recognised as Specialist Plastic Surgeons.

-- Some may still be in training mode, rather than being a seasoned expert
+- Some may still be in training mode, rather than being a seasoned surgeon

 Due to having less surgical experience and/or skill, these surgeons may charge a smaller fee.

-We believe it’s always a good idea to choose experience and expertise over cost considerations.
+We believe it’s always a good idea to choose experience over cost considerations.
 That’s because you will live with your nose surgery results for the rest of your life.
-Additionally, Revision Nose Job Surgery can be extremely costly, and not everything that goes wrong can be fixed.
+Additionally, Revision Surgery can be extremely costly, and not everything that goes wrong can be fixed.

 Mid-Range Prices for Rhinoplasty (Experienced Plastic Surgeon)

-However, surgery costs may vary depending on your surgeon’s level of expertise and other factors such as:
+However, surgery costs may vary depending on your surgeon’s level of experience and other factors such as:

 - medical vs cosmetic